 Redland Water builds and maintains infrastructure for transporting water and wastewater around the Redlands.
-Some of our current projects include:
+Some of our current and recent projects include:

-Work is underway to upgrade the Thorneside Wastewater Treatment Plant and its connecting sewerage network to ensure the system meets expected service standards while minimising ongoing maintenance costs.
+- Thorneside wastewater treatment plant and its connecting sewerage network have been successfully upgraded to ensure the system meets expected service standards while minimising ongoing maintenance costs.

-Works include a new inlet structure designed with the latest screening and grit removal technology, an emergency overflow system to protect the plant from high stormwater inflows, and an upgrade of the odour control system.
-Aquatec Maxcon have been awarded the contract for this work.
+The upgrade includes a new inlet structure designed with the latest screening and grit removal technology, an emergency overflow system to protect the plant from high stormwater inflows, and an upgrade of the odour control system.

-The project is expected to be completed by October 2017.
+The project is expected to reach completion in late 2017.

-The new plant uses membrane bioreactor (MBR) technology, proven technology that will provide the best outcome for residents and the environment in terms of the quality of effluent treatment, the operation and maintenance of the plant and minimal odour for neighbouring residences.
+The plant uses membrane bioreactor (MBR) technology, proven technology that will provide the best outcome for residents and the environment in terms of the quality of effluent treatment, the operation and maintenance of the small footprint plant and minimal odour for neighbouring residences.

 Learn more about the project and subscribe for updates.